legend80s/tinify-client/README.md

 More parameters:

-- output -o: the final compressed img file location.
+- output -o: The compressed img file path.
-- max-count: Set the max compressing times other than the default 15.
+- max-count: Set the max compressing turns.
+Default 15.
 - version: Show the version.
 - verbose: Show more information about each compressing turn.
 - no-base64: Not output the base64 of the compressed image. base64 encoded by default.